lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

     which is determined to be the last window.
 Then,

-    - If the integrity check indicates that the full SCHC Packet has been correctly reassembled, the receiver MUST enter the "clean-up phase".
+    - If the integrity check indicates that the full SCHC Packet has been correctly reassembled, the receiver MUST enter the "clean-up phase" for that new window.
-    - If the integrity check indicates that the full SCHC Packet has not been correctly reassembled, the receiver enters the "retransmission phase" for the new window.
+    - If the integrity check indicates that the full SCHC Packet has not been correctly reassembled, the receiver enters the "retransmission phase" for that new window.

   * on receiving a SCHC Fragment with a W bit equal to the local W bit,